PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

 * `Tint properties section`_

-Also it contains the `Texture properties section`_.
+Also, it contains the `Texture properties section`_.

 Texture properties section
 ##########################

-There are multiple type of objects that `contains textures <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Components.Texture.html#texture__anchor>`_, like the `Image`_, `Sprite`_ and `Tile Sprite`_.
+There are multiple types of objects that `contains textures <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Components.Texture.html#texture__anchor>`_, like the `Image`_, `Sprite`_ and `Tile Sprite`_.
 This section displays the texture of an object and buttons to perform related actions.

 .. image:: images/scene-editor/scene-editor-texture-section.png
   :alt: Texture section.